Data Pump Utility

 $ mkdir /u01/data_pump $ sqlplus / as sysdba SQL> create directory dir as ‘/u01/data_pump’;

-Now giving permission to scott and system user for read and write on this directory.
+Now giving permission to Scott and system users to read and write on this directory.

 SQL> grant read, write on directory dir to scott,system; SQL> grant exp_full_database, imp_full_database to scott,system;

 Note:- Oracle Data Pump work with physical directories because it is a server-based technology.
-Oracle Data Pump never write on your local file system.
+Oracle Data Pump never writes on your local file system.

-In below example we take export of two tables emp and dept.
+In the below example we take an export of two tables emp and dept.

 $ expdp scott/tiger tables=emp,dept directory=dir dumpfile=emp_dept.dmp logfile=emp_dept.log

-Now Drop any one or both table with purge keyword from scott user after that recover it using above backup.
-Use following commands.
+Now Drop any one or both tables with purge keyword from Scott user after that recover it using the above backup.
+Use the following commands.

 SQL> drop table emp purge; SQL> select count(*) from emp; Output will come like "error massage table or view does not exists"